MicrosoftDocs/cpp-docs/docs/intrinsics/rdtscp.md

 ## Remarks

-This intrinsic generates the `rdtscp` instruction.
+The `__rdtscp` intrinsic generates the `rdtscp` instruction.
 To determine hardware support for this instruction, call the `__cpuid` intrinsic with `InfoType=0x80000001` and check bit 27 of `CPUInfo[3] (EDX)`.
 This bit is 1 if the instruction is supported, and 0 otherwise.
-If you run code that uses this intrinsic on hardware that does not support the `rdtscp` instruction, the results are unpredictable.
+If you run code that uses the intrinsic on hardware that doesn't support the `rdtscp` instruction, the results are unpredictable.

 This instruction waits until all previous instructions have executed and all previous loads are globally visible.
-However, it is not a serializing instruction.
-See the Intel and AMD manuals for more information.
+However, it isn't a serializing instruction.
+For more information, see the Intel and AMD manuals.

 The meaning of the value in `TSC_AUX[31:0]` depends on the operating system.